Hanna Perkins’ Parent/Toddler Group is more than a simple play group. Meeting for 90 minutes, twice a week, every moment has purpose.

 - Foster tolerance for the frustrations that are part of learning itself.

-Over the course of 90 minutes, toddlers experience transitions, excitement, sharing, waiting and compliance – learning to manage these ordinary challenges under the caring guidance of a loved one in an environment that is routine and comfortable.
+Over the course of 90 minutes, toddlers experience transitions, excitement, sharing, waiting and following instructions – learning to manage these ordinary challenges under the caring guidance of a loved one in an environment that is routine and comfortable.
 Parents/caregivers come to understand these stress points from the child’s perspective – learning what to say and when for gentle, effective guidance that helps the child through routine social challenges.